BEATRIZ’S ONE MONTH BACKPACKING TRIP ACROSS INDIA route & tour description

-A few months ago, we planned a month long backpacking trip for one of our Colombian travelers, Beatriz.
+A few months ago, we planned a one month backpacking trip across India for one of our Colombian travellers, Beatriz.
 She was planning to backpack across the country with her friends and had about a month to explore.

-Beatriz was traveling to India on an E-visa.
-Backpacking / Traveling in India for a month has been made easy by the E-visa / Visa on arrival process.
-It has made India an accessible destination for travelers from most countries
+Beatriz was travelling to India on an e-Visa.
+Backpacking/travelling in India for a month has been made easy by the e-Visa/Visa on arrival process.
+It has made India an accessible destination for travellers from most countries.

 Since Beatriz had a month to explore the country she wanted to experience a bit of both North and South India.
-She was flying in to Delhi so it made sense to start her trip in Delhi and make her way down South, as she was arriving in Delhi.
+We made her start her trip in Delhi and make her way down South, as she was arriving in Delhi.

-Since Beatriz was a backpacker and North India in specific is home to a lot of great backpacker hostels, Beatriz and her friends stayed mostly in hostels on her trip.
-However some home-stays and guest houses are also very pocket friendly.
+However, some home-stays and guest houses are also very pocket friendly.
 If you are sharing a room with your friends, it gives you a great perspective of how locals live.
-Beatriz stayed in a combination of backpacker hostels, home-stays and guesthouses
+Beatriz stayed in a combination of backpacker hostels, home-stays and guesthouses.

-This trip was executed on a backpacking budget.
+This trip was strictly on a backpacking budget.
 It meant staying in budget accommodations and using trains and buses (albeit the ones with air conditioning).
 If you are also keen on visiting for a month backpacking trip around India, we can tailor make your dream trip to suit your travel needs.
 If you have more or less time, can also be modified accordingly!